November, 2014 – Here’s info on the attractions I saw in the Mileposts 300 range of the Natchez Trace Parkway.

 But, before Talledega and New Orleans – before the soldiers of Jackson had given renown to the Natchez Trace, it received its immortal touch of melancholy fame when Meriwether Lewis…here met his untimely death on the night of Oct.
 11, 1809.”

 Milepost 386 – Meriwether Lewis Campground – It was too cold, low on propane and I was too comfortable at Fall Hollow Campground to stay here, but I was pretty impressed with how nice this campground is – very easy to maneuver around with large sites and beautiful trees.

 Don’t miss Yoder’s Homestead Market!
 Just five minutes from this campground is this Amish market a friend told me about and I’ll always be grateful to them for this tip.
 Amazing homemade bread, cheeses, deli meats, fresh eggs, candies – all kinds of neat stuff from soup to nuts!

-Milepost 375.8 – The 2½ mile Old Trace Drive follows the original Trace route and you can drive on it in a small car.
+Milepost 375.8 – Old Trace Drive The 2½ mile path follows the original Trace route and you can drive on it in a small car.

 Nearby at Milepost 327 is the site of the old Colbert Ferry (AL) – A ferry operated from 1800 to 1819, famous for charging Andrew Jackson $75,000 to ferry his Tennessee Army across the Tennessee river.

-Milepost 320 – Florence – Tuscumbia, AL: For this portion of the Trace, I stayed at McFarland City Park Campground in Florence and I was grateful for the friend who told me about this great city park convenient to the Trace (click link for full review).
+Milepost 320 – Florence – Tuscumbia, AL: For this portion of the Trace, I stayed at McFarland City Park Campground in Florence and I was grateful for the friend who told me about this great city park so convenient to the Trace.

 This was a great stop where I truly enjoyed watching the barges traverse the Tennessee River.
 One morning, I looked outside my bedroom window when the sun was rising and caught this one stopped alongside the campground – a very special treat!